Abba Seraphim: In the independent British Orthodox Church

 On 4 October 2015, the Coptic Orthodox Patriarchate, in response to a request from the British Orthodox Church, agreed to the British church returning to its pre-1994 status as an independent jurisdiction, with Norton as primate.
 This action led to a restoration of the situation in which the British Orthodox Church was not in communion with any of the Oriental Orthodox churches.

 On 7 January 2019, it was announced that Metropolitan Seraphim (Norton) would be once again considered as Patriarch, and referred to as "His Beatitude".
 Norton had ceased to use the title of Patriarch since union with the Coptic Orthodox Church out of courtesy to Pope Shenouda III.
-The church he leads continues to be known as the British Orthodox Church.
+The church he led continues to be known as the British Orthodox Church.
 He is considered by the British Orthodox Church as its seventh patriarch.

-Private life

-Norton was Vice Chairman and a Trustee of the Lewisham Local History Society.